department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 ### Markers

+**A gravesite marker** is a piece of bronze, granite, or marble with an inscription that's placed flat on the ground at the gravesite.
 Gravesite markers are made of different materials and are different sizes.
 A marker's size depends on where it'll be placed.

+**A niche marker** is made of bronze and attaches to the wall of the columbarium where the Veteran's burial urn is located.

 [See what each marker type looks like](https://www.cem.va.gov/cem/docs/factsheets/HeadstoneMarkerMedallion_Brochure.pdf)